PenRed/PenRed/README.md

 > src/compiled/mains/pen_main

 To execute the program, the user needs a configuration file and, probably, some required data base files, such as material and geometry files.
+To introduce how PenRed should be used, the package includes several examples ready to be executed in the *examples* directory.
+These examples include all the materials and geometry files as well as the corresponding configuration file.
+Notice that, in some examples, the user must specify the number of histories to simulate and the dump time interval in seconds.
+In addition, all the available paramterers to be used in the configuration file are summarised in the provided documentation.

-Their path should be specified in the configuration, remaining the configuration file path as the only program argument.
-So, to execute the program, the user can use the following instruction in a Unix environment,
+To execute the program, only the path to the configuration file is required, so the user can use the following instruction in a Unix environment,

 ```
 ./pen_main path/to/configuration/file
 ```

-or with the inverted slashes (\) if is executed in Windows.
+or with the inverted slashes (\\) if is executed in Windows.
 On the other hand, if the MPI capabilities have been enabled at the compilation, the code should be executed as any MPI program, for example,

 ```
 mpirun -np Nprocesses ./pen_main path/to/configuration/file